ewertonurias/kde-neon-20.04/README.md

 - Flathub

 # Auto-Detect Desktop Environments (in case you want to use it on Ubuntu)
-If KDE Plasma: Preference for KDE packages, with few GTK packages.</br>
+If KDE Plasma: Preference for KDE packages, with few GTK packages.

-If Gnome-Shell: Preference for GTK packages, with few KDE packages.</br>
+If Gnome-Shell: Preference for GTK packages, with few KDE packages.

 # Packages that will be uninstalled
 None.